Washpool National Park: Flora

 Washpool National Park is home to a diversity of plants, making it one of the most important vegetation reserves in New South Wales.
 The park contains one of the largest uncut sclerophyllous forests in the state, as well as extensive rainforest ecosystems.
 One of its most notable features is its warm temperate rainforest, which includes the world's largest known extensive cocoa (Ceratopetalum apetalum) rainforest.
 Other key vegetation types include eucalyptus-dominated open forests, where species such as Gibraltar ash (Eucalyptus olida), giant black gum (Eucalyptus globulus), and coniferous bark (Eucalyptus planchoniana) thrive.

 Granite outcrop communities support unique plant species adapted to shallow soils and extreme weather conditions, while riparian rainforests flourish along creeks and rivers.
 More than 878 species of vascular plants have been recorded in the park, representing 138 plant families.
 Many species are rare or endangered, and 81 are listed as of conservation significance.
 Introduced plant species remain rare, accounting for only 2% of the park's total flora, highlighting its pristine ecological conditions.

 Fauna

 Washpool National Park provides habitat for a wide variety of wildlife, including several endangered and endemic species.
 Mammals in the park include the spotted-tailed quoll (Dasyurus maculatus), greater glider (Petauroides volans), and koala (Phascolarctos cinereus).
 The park is also a haven for birds, hosting superb lyrebird (Menura novaehollandiae), rufous scrubbird (Atrichornis rufescens), as well as various parrots and common honeyeaters.

 Reptiles and amphibians are also abundant, including the eastern water dragon (Intellagama lesueurii) and the endangered Fleay's barred frog (Mixophyes fleayi).
 The park's pristine rivers and creeks support aquatic species, such as the critically endangered eastern freshwater cod (Maccullochella ikei), which are highly dependent on the park's clean waterways.

-Recreation and tourism

-Washpool National Park offers visitors an array of outdoor experiences and is a popular destination for hiking, camping, and wildlife viewing.

-Bushwalking and hiking

-One of the most famous walks is the Washpool Walking Track, an 8.5 km loop through ancient rainforest, clear streams, and waterfalls.
-The Coombadjha Nature Stroll is a shorter 1.4 km walk, providing an easy yet immersive rainforest experience.
-For more experienced hikers, the Gibraltar–Washpool World Heritage Walk, a 45 km multi-day hike, connects the Washpool and Gibraltar Range National Parks, offering spectacular views and diverse landscapes.

-Camping

-The Bellbird Campground is the park's most popular campground, offering basic amenities such as picnic tables, fire pits, and toilets.
-It is known for its frequent visits from local birds.
-The Coombadjha Campground is more remote, solitary, and immersed in nature.

-Wildlife watching

-The park's diverse bird population makes it a popular destination for bird watchers and wildlife photographers.
-Visitors often also see wallabies, goannas, echidnas, and many species of birds in their natural habitat.